Basis-Theory/basistheory-integration-guides/docs/pages/Get Started/get_started.md

 ### Step 10

 Great!
-You've retreived the token and the encrupted data along with it.
+You've retreived the token and the encrypted data along with it.
 Now you can decrypt it to see the original payload.

 ## You did it!